ClinicalGenomicsGBG/wgs_somatic/README.md

 Used for running the pipeline while developing new features.
 Runs the pipeline without creating a timestamp, without removing temporary files (`--notemp`) and rerunning uncompleted files (`--rerun-incomplete`).

+### Dependencies

+The paths to the dependencies are in configs/config_hg38.json.

+They consist of:

+- Conda environment specified in `environment.yml`
+- Singularity images for analysis tools (definition files in `singularities/`; incomplete)
+- Genome, annotations, genelists and databases

+When running on the CGG cluster, the dependencies should be set up correctly when cloning the repo.

+### FASTQ requirements

+For the pipeline to be able to run the following is required for the naming of the FASTQs:

+- The filenames must end in `_R{1|2}_001.fastq.gz` or `_{1|2}.fastq.gz` for the `1` and `2` paired-end sequencing files, respectively.
+- The provided names of the tumor and normal samples must match the beginning of the FASTQ file.
+- When using multiple paired-end FASTQ files to be merged, they must all use the same tumor or normal sample name
+- The pipeline will use the first three parts seperated by `_` to generate the output files
+  - e.g, `DNA123456_250101_CHIPCHIP_S12_R{1|2}_001.fastq.gz` becomes `DNA123456_250101_CHIPCHIP`

 ### Automatic start of pipeline

 The pipeline is started automatically when new runs with GMS-BT/AL samples appear in novaseq_687_gc or novaseq_A01736 Demultiplexdirs.